Moniteau's Emma Covert Powers Her Way to KSAC MVP Honors

 First Base: Alyssa Wiant (Clarion-Limestone)

-Infield: Karley Callander (Knoch), Lexi Bauer (A-C Valley/Union), Taylor Ripple (Redbank Valley)
+Infield: Karley Callander (Keystone), Lexi Bauer (A-C Valley/Union), Taylor Ripple (Redbank Valley)

 Outfield: Emileigh Mahle (Clarion), Alexis Reisinger (Cranberry), Bella Ielase (A-C Valley/Union)